 G.M.
-Reed and A.W.
-Roscoe1
+Reed and A.W. $Roscoe^1$

-Oxford University Computing Laboratory Parks Road, Oxford OX1 3QD, U.K.
+Oxford University Computing Laboratory 11 Keble Road, Oxford OX1 3QD, U.K.

 ABSTRACT.
-We present a mathematical model which is the most abstract allowing (i) a fully compositional semantics for timed CSP and (ii) a uatural abstraction map into the standard failures/divergences model of untimed CSP.
-We discuss in detail the construction and properties of this model, and explore the variety of nondeterministic behaviour it encompasses.
-We argue that, at least in some sense, this model is definitive for timed CSP.
+We present a mathematical model which is the most abstract allowing (i) a fully compositional semantics for timed CSP and (ii) a natural abstraction map into the standard failures/divergences model of untimed CSP.
+We discuss the construction and properties of this model and ways in which it can be used to give semantics to CSP reflecting several implementation strategies.